rocketbot-cl/Fechas/README.md

 Date comparation

 7. Days between dates
 This command allows you to obtain the number of days between two dates.

+8. Get age from date of birth
+Gets the age from a person's date of birth